-Other than the West End’s commercial theatres London also has a host of theatres including The National Theatre (NT) and the Shakespeare Globe Theatre are two of the most popular repertory companys in London.
-(Generally repertory theatre in London is when a selection of shows are rotated every few days so you can see several shows in one week at the same venue, some with the same cast)
+Other than the West End’s commercial theatres London also has a host of theatres including The National Theatre (NT) and Shakespeare’s Globe.
+Both of these operate as repertory or ‘rep’ theatre companies, and have a selection of shows that are rotated every few days so you can see several shows in one week at the same venue, some shows featuring the same cast.

 The National Theatre (NT) is subsidised, which means it can take a risk with new and unknown writers, and plays that may not appeal to a wide audience.
-Having said that, probably the best plays are performed here.
-The very successful productions can transfer to the West End and onto Broadway.
+Many successful productions which may not have otherwise been produced in the commercial sector have thrived here and then transferred to the West End and onto Broadway.
 The National Theatre houses three theatres, the Olivier, the Lyttelton and the Dorfman.

-Smaller theatres, including many pub theatres, are called Fringe, although some of these small theatres are also called Off West End, particularly those located in the West End of London, where most of the big commercial theatres are.
-These small theatres can vary in size, with seating capacities of around 40 to 400.
+Smaller theatres, including many pub theatres, are now known as Off West End Theatres, particularly those located in the West End of London, where most of the big commercial theatres are.
+These venues can vary in size, with seating capacities of around 40 to 400.

-There are also some commercial theatres in London that are not West End or Fringe, like the Richmond and Wimbledon theatres, which are generally classed as regional theatres which are located outside London.
+There are also some commercial theatres in London that are not West End or Fringe, like the Richmond and New Wimbledon theatres, which are generally classed as regional theatres which are located outside London.
 These theatres are mainly receiving houses for touring shows, which play for only a week or two.